AsraaAyoub/learn-node-postgres/README.md

 # Learn Postgres with Node

-This workshop covers how to connect your Node server to a Postgres database using the [`node-postgres`](https://node-postgres.com/) library.
+This workshop covers how to connect your Express server to a Postgres database using the [`node-postgres`](https://node-postgres.com/) library.

 ## Setup